-The numerical reasoning test is challenging, and practising will give you confidence
+The numerical reasoning test is challenging, and practicing will give you confidence

 Numerical reasoning tests are used by employers across companies large and small to hire candidates for roles that require an aptitude for numbers.
-The test is designed to be challenging; the questions could cover anything and everything from graphs, equations, ratios and fractions, to business maths and complex sums.
-But by practising aptitude tests, and as many as you can, before you take an important one, you give yourself the best possible chance of success on the day it matters.
+The test is designed to be challenging; the questions could cover anything and everything from graphs, equations, ratios, and fractions, to business maths and complex sums.
+But by preparing with online numerical reasoning practice tests, and as many, as you can, before you take an important one, you give yourself the best possible chance of success on the day it matters.

 The format of the test takes a little getting used to

-As with most aptitude tests, you'll be given around a minute or less to answer each question on the test - this means working quickly without compromising on accuracy is really important.
-(And another reason that practising beforehand is so vital!).
-Questions are multiple choice, but don't be fooled into thinking this makes the test easier!
-And it's always worth checking whether you can use a calculator, as there are a few test providers that don't permit you to.
-Once you've finished the test, employers will look over everyone's scores and answers in order to formulate a clearer picture of the strengths and weaknesses of the candidates in front of them.
+As with most aptitude tests, you‘ll be given around a minute or less to answer each question on the test - this means working quickly without compromising on accuracy is important.
+(And another reason that practicing beforehand is so vital!).
+Questions are multiple-choice, but don‘t be fooled into thinking this makes the test easier!
+And it‘s always worth checking whether you can use a calculator, as there are a few test providers that don‘t permit you to.
+Once you‘ve finished the test, employers will look over everyone‘s scores and answers to formulate a clearer picture of the strengths and weaknesses of the candidates in front of them.